 Politics of Patents – ERC project

 The project explores connections between citizens and clothing.
-We are interested in understanding how inventors create new forms of clothing, like these examples and many others, that resist, subvert or disrupt social and political norms and beliefs, and in the process, bring new expressions of citizenship into being.
+I am interested in understanding how inventors create new forms of clothing, like these examples and many others, that resist, subvert or disrupt social and political norms and beliefs, and in the process, bring new expressions of citizenship into being.

 Inventors are the focus of the research as they operate on the cutting edge of social and political change; building on the past to make claims on the present and imagine different futures.

 Methodologically, we are using an inventive mixed-methods approach including quantitative and in-depth visual and document analysis, interviews with inventors and garment reconstruction.